Travel Mermaid

 Snorkelling at Haad Khom Beach

 We were out on the reef for about 90 minutes, and I completely lost track of time.
-The marine life gave me all those warm fuzzy feels that I haven’t had since visiting Ningaloo Reef, Western Australia.
-This isn’t as vast or diverse, but I spotted an enormous plate coral, brain and staghorn corals, schools of rainbow fish, parrotfish, large maori wrasse, and my very first pufferfish 🐡.
+The marine life gave me all those warm fuzzy feels that I haven’t had since visiting Ningaloo Reef a few years back in Western Australia.
+This is nowhere near as vast or diverse, but I spotted an enormous plate coral, brain and staghorn corals, schools of rainbow fish, parrotfish, large maori wrasse, and my very first pufferfish 🐡.
 There are also anemone softies scattered about if you know where to look.

-Having got a little too carried away near the buoys, if it wasn’t for the Sailor calling me back, I wouldn’t have known the tide was drifting out.
-On the swim back to shore, I was grazing uncomfortably close to the coral, and if I weren’t an experienced snorkeller, I would have struggled getting back in!
+If it wasn’t for the Sailor calling me back, I wouldn’t have known the tide was drifting out.
+On the swim back to shore, I was grazing uncomfortably close to the coral!
+If I weren’t an experienced snorkeller, I would have struggled getting back in without stepping on it, which is highly damaging.

 A couple of things worth knowing before you go in:

 1. Snorkelling is only possible at high tide.
-The inner reef is too shallow at low tide, and walking on coral is highly damaging.
-Check the tide times before you head out.
+The inner reef is too shallow at low tide- check the tide times before you head out.

 2. The outer reef near the buoys is the sweet spot.
 The inner coral has sadly suffered from climate change and foot traffic over the years, but venture further out and the coral quality improves noticeably.